godwinsec/Basic-Port-Scanner/README.md

 Contributions:
 Contributions and feedback are encouraged to enhance the functionality and effectiveness of the port scanner.
 Feel free to fork the repository and submit pull requests for improvements or new features.

-Thank you for taking your time to read this description.
-I appreciate you sincerely!!!
 Godwin Ifeanyi Uche